 For example, a 2008 paper titled the Psychological Effects of Combat found that during World War II, “a quarter of combat veterans admitted that they urinated in their pants in combat, and a quarter admitted that they defecated in their pants in combat.”

+But the fact that it still happens highlights just how primal this response seems to be.
 Again, while I’m not saying cats and humans are the same, many fundamental responses, like the fight or flight response, look very similar across many species.

-Focusing On What’s Most Important
+Reason 1: Focusing On What’s Most Important

 The idea of “focusing on what’s important” is putting it nicely but according to combat expert Geoff Thompson, “Digested food and drink is also seen as non-vital to fight or flight so [it] will be discarded.”
 The idea here is that a scared cat is removing any waste from their body since it won’t help in the coming fighting or fleeing situation.

-A Deterrent For Predators
+Reason 2: A Deterrent For Predators

-There’s also a strong argument to be made for stress, fear, and fighting pooping as a way to deter predators or threats.
 Many animals (especially prey animals) will defecate if they feel threatened by a predator.
 While this may just be an extension of the flight or fight response it could also be a way to deter the predator from pursuing them further.
 After all, that predator was probably looking for a tasty meal and the smell of an animal covered in their own poop might not be worth the trouble.

 Remember, your cat is both predator and prey.